 Within the pharmaceuticals industry, a student must choose what type of degree is necessary for the career that they have chosen.
-This choice is best done on the front end of your educational journey, however, both is obtainable, if so desired.
+This choice is best done on the front end of your educational journey, however, both are obtainable, if so desired.
 Although both are relevant to the pharmaceutical field, your online doctorate degree in pharmacy provides you two choices which are typically a choice between a PharmD degree or the PhD degree.
 Students enrolled in either of these programs are provided very different understandings of the pharmacy profession.

 The PharmD program is primarily used by the student who intends to be a pharmacist whether it be in a community pharmacy or in a large healthcare establishment.
 This degree is not as research intensive as the PhD program, however, it does focus on the knowledge of biological science and patient care.

 If you are interested in a career in research within the pharmaceutical realm or a career in teaching at a higher educational level, then a PhD program is the degree of choice for you.
 Along with your coursework, you will be responsible for your own research and dissertation, which can take up to five years to complete.

 A pharmacy student enrolled in a PharmD program will study a variety of coursework such as pathology, biostatistics, immunology, drug interactions, physiology, anatomy, medical chemistry, physiology, biopharmaceutics, diagnosis of diseases, healthcare systems, therapeutics, pharmacy law and management, as well as, clinical training.

 As a student obtaining an online doctorate degree in pharmacy, the PhD program coursework consists of an emphasis on metabolism and biostatistics, infectious disease, human pharmacology and therapeutics.
 These courses will prepare you to use advance research skills relating to new drug revelations, medical advancements and the distribution process to the patient.

 What’s the end product of each type of degree?